wenkaiingermany/NCE_03/Lesson_39.md

 No matter what the conditions were, Lei Feng believed that a person should contribute as much as he possibly could to society.
 No matter what the conditions were, Lei Feng believed that a person should make as many contributions as he could possibly think of to society.

+### As we bumped over the dusty track, we swerved to avoid large boulders.
+bump v. 碰撞
+bump over / across / along / down ... 颠簸前行
+A police car bumped down the track.

+track n. a narrow path or road with a rough uneven surface, esp. one made by vehicles, people or animals.

+### The wheels scooped up stones which hammered ominously under the car.
+scoop n. a tool with a deep bowl-shaped end which is used to dig out and move a soft or powdery substance.

+a scroop of ice-cream

+scoop (up / out) sth.
+He scooped water from the stream and splashed it on his face.
+She bent down and scooped up the little dog.
+Carefully scoop out the pulp (果肉) with a small spoon.

+hammer / thunder
+He hammered / thundered at the door.

+It immediately ran away when she saw it, and experts confirmed that a puma will not attack a human being unless it is cornered.

+He elbowed his way through the crowd.
+I am fogged by the issue.
+The lady housed the homeless.

+### We felt sure that sooner or later a stone would rip a hole in our petrol tank or damage the engine.

+sooner or later:
+You should tell her, because she'll find out sooner or later.

+rip / tear a hole
+The nail ripped / tore a hole in my jacket.

+### Because of this, we kept looking back, wondering if we were leaving a trail of oil and petrol behind us.

+leave a trail of ... behind ...
+The bus left a trail of black smoke behind it.
+He left a trail of muddy footprints behind him.
+Wherever it went, it left behind it a trail of dead deer and small animals like rabbits.

+### What a relief it was when the boulders suddenly disappeared, giving way to a stretch of plain where the only obstacles were clumps of bushes.

+relief n. 宽慰，痛苦的缓解或解脱
+find a temporary relief
+permanent relief
+to my great relief
+give immediate relief from pain

+give way to sth.
+1. 被...代替
+    Steam trains gave way to electric trains.
+    Winter gave way to spring.
+    The storm gave way to bright sunshine.
+2. 让路，向...屈服
+Drivers must give way to cyclists.
+We must not give way to their demands.

+stretch n. an area of land or water, esp. one that is long and narrow.

+stretch of ...
+a stretch of plain
+a narrow stretch of water
+a beautiful stretch of field

+clump n. a group of trees, bushes ,or other plants growing very close together.

+a clump of trees / bushes / flowers / grass

+### But there was worse to come.
+worse n.
+[U]something worse
+I'm afraid there is worse to come.
+We thought the situation was bad, but worse was to follow.

+"What about the bride's dress - wasn't it appalling?"
+"I don't know, I've seen worse."

+### Just ahead of us there was a huge fissure.
+fissure n. long deep crack in rock or in the earth

+### In response to renewed pleadings, Bruce stopped.
+in response to ...
+The president stepped down in response to public pressure.

+Oddly shaped forms that are suspended from the ceiling and move in reponse to a gust of wind are quite familiar to everybody.

+### Though we all got out to examine the fissure, he remained in the car.

+get out
+get out of a car / taxi
+get in
+get into a car / taxi

+get on
+get on a bus / train / ship / plane
+get off

+### We informed him that the fissure extended for fifty yards and was two feet wide and four feet deep.

+inform sb. of / about sth.
+inform sb. that

+extend v. (时间或空间)延伸
+The Sahara Desert extends for miles.
+The show had been extended for another six weeks.

+### Even this had no effect.
+Bruce went into a low gear and drove at a terrifying speed, keeping the front wheels astride the crack as he followed its zigzag course.

+automatic / manual gear
+Helen changed gear / gears as she approached the intersection (路口).

+go / move / shift into ... gear
+I went / moved / shifted into fourth gear when I got onto the highway.

+at / with great speed [U].
+at a speed of 60 mph.

+astride prep. with one leg on each side of sth.
+She sat proudly astride her new motorbike.
+The town lies astride a river.

+zigzag adj. a pattern that looks like a line of z's joined together
+a zigzag path along the cliff.

+### Before we had time to worry about what might happen, we were back on the plain again.

+### Bruce consulted the map once more and told us that the village was now only 15 miles away.

+### Our next obstacle was a shallow pool of water about half a mile across / wide.

+a nice cup of tea
+a beautiful stretch of field
+a stagnant 停滞的 pool of water
+a shallow 浅的 poll of water
+For most of them 50 pence is a small price to pay for a nice big bar of chocolate.

+### Bruce charged at it, but in the middle, the car came to a grinding halt.

+charge at... 朝...猛冲
+Suddenly the bear charged at us.
+He charged at me with his fists flying.

+come to a stop / halt / standstill

+It came to a stop outside the jeweler's.

+grind v. 研磨，摩擦
+come to a grinding halt

+come to an end / a close
+come to a decision / conclusion / agreement

+### A yellow light on the dashboard flashed angrily and Bruce cheerfully announced that there was no oil in the engine!

+flash angrily
+Sparks were emitted from small black boxes and red lamps flashed on and off angrily.